shamikshac2007/shamikshac2007/README.md

 # 👋 Hi, I'm SHAMIKSHA CHAUDHARI

 I have recently completed my 12th and am looking forward to  take admission in first year of engineering .I am a kind of creative person .
-I am passionate about being a full stack POLYGLOT developer.
+I am fervent about being a full proof technological solution provider and a complete developer.

 ## 🚀 About Me